Last Updated on 02/08/2023

 Above all else, going paperless can reduce clutter and remove unnecessary stress from your life.
 It can also give you the added comfort of knowing that you’ll have quick and easy access to your important documents when you need them.
 If you’re ready to move your paperwork into the digital age, now’s the time.

 I’m not 100% paperless myself.
 After all, we all need to hold onto actual hard copies of vital documents.
-Things like birth and marriage certificates, property deeds and testaments have to be stored in original.
+Things like birth and marriage certificates, property deeds and testaments have to be stored in original, ideally in an emergency binder.
 But generally speaking, I don’t let regular paperwork pile up.
 I take digital notes, pin recipes and ideas in Pinterest, and scan my paperwork into a digital filing cabinet.

 Intrigued, but not sure where to start?
 Here’s how to finally go paperless, one paper at a time.

-A scanner is the first step in going paperless at home.
+A scanner is the first step in going paperless.
 A scanner lets you scan documents, receipts, business cards and more into a digital file on your computer or in the cloud.
 You can then search through your electronic files to find any information you need.

 When shopping for a new scanner, try to opt for one with a paper feed, as opposed to a flatbed model.
 Having an automatic paper feed will speed up your scanning process quite a bit.